xmp-er/Peril/README.md

 # 🚀 Peril CLI Application

-Welcome to Peril, a command-line tool for managing files and interacting with Google Drive.
+Welcome to Peril, a command-line tool for managing files, encoding files and interacting with Google Drive.
 This guide outlines the available commands and how to use them.

 ## 🛠️ Prerequisites